rust-lang/rfcs/text/3698-declarative-derive-macros.md

 We may want to support error recovery, so that a derive can produce an error but still provide enough for the remainder of the compilation to proceed far enough to usefully report further errors.

+As people test this feature and run into limitations of `macro_rules!` parsing, we should consider additional features to make this easier to use for various use cases.